Updated: Jul 1

 What do you do with your local administrator passwords?
-Spreadsheet on a share or are the passwords the same or are they disabled???
+Spreadsheet on a share or are the passwords the same, the admin account could even be disabled???

 Firstly download LAPS from the Microsoft site